The workshop was virtual and consisted of two Zoom sessions accessible with the ECCV delegate pass.

 Participants of the challenge have the opportunity to document their methods by submitting a short workshop paper.
 The paper will be reviewed by the organizational committee and accepted if it presents a method with competitive results or distinguishing features.
 The paper must have exactly 4 pages including references and, if accepted, will be published in the ECCV workshop proceedings.

 We invite submissions of long papers of unpublished work (14 pages excluding references).
 We also invite submissions of short papers documenting methods participating in the BOP Challenge 2020 (exactly 4 pages including references).
 If accepted, both long and short papers will be published in the ECCV workshop proceedings.
 The long papers will be also presented at the workshop.
-The papers must follow the format of the main conference (LaTeX template) and should be submitted to the CMT system.
+The papers must follow the format of the main conference (LaTeX template).
+The long papers should be submitted to the CMT system, and the short papers by e-mail to email@example.com.

 The covered topics include but are not limited to: